Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-general-repository" %} locate all source code in the [azure/azure-sdk-for-android] GitHub repository.

-{% include requirement/MUST id="android-java-version" %} write the client libraries using Java 8.

-The intent is to ensure that the client library is idiomatic for Android applications while remaining compatible with a minimum API level of Android 15 (Ice Cream Sandwich).

 ### Support for non-HTTP Protocols

 Currently, this document describes guidelines for client libraries exposing HTTP services.
 If your service is not HTTP-based, please contact the [Azure SDK Architecture Board][Architecture Board] for guidance.